CrispyMiatr/CrispyMiatr/README.md

 # Hello there!

 I'm Maxim, also known as Miatr or Crispy, you can choose.
-Former for most of my online presence, latter for my instagram alias
+The former is for most of my online presence, the latter is my instagram photography account alias.

 I study Multimedia & Creative Technologies at Erasmushogeschool Brussel, currently in my last year.
 My skills are full-stack development, with a focus on front-end.
 I also make music once in a while, and I have a photography account @crispy.drinks on instagram.

 I hope you like the projects you see here!